Steepest-Entropy-Ascent Framework for Predicting Arsenic Adsorption on Graphene Oxide Surfaces -- A Case Study: Introduction

-The paper is organized as follows.
-Section~\ref{sec:ener} presents the energetic model and the specific interactions used to quantify the adsorption process.
-Section~\ref{sec:WL} describes the REWL algorithm, emphasizing the modifications to the original Monte Carlo algorithm, which include incorporating particle number and the averages of adsorbed molecules.
-A machine learning algorithm is introduced in Section~\ref{sec:ML} to predict eigenstructures of systems that are larger than what is practical with the REWL algorithm, and Section\ref{sec:SEAQT} provides an outline of the SEAQT equation of motion.
-In Section~\ref{sec:validation}, the procedure for relating the SEAQT simulations to experimental parameters is described, and the model is validated against experimental data for stable equilibrium adsorption.
-Section~\ref{sec:nonequilibrium} explores predicted adsorption kinetics under a range of non-equilibrium conditions, and Section~\ref{sec:equi} shows how the limiting stable equilibrium case in the SEAQT framework relates to classical adsorption isotherm models.
-Finally, Section~\ref{sec:pH} explores how the variation of the solution pH affects the adsorption capacity, and Section~\ref{sec:con} offers some final conclusions.
+{ The paper is organized as follows.
+In the section \textit{Computational Methods and Details}, the energetic model and the specific interactions used to quantify the adsorption process are presented as is the REWL algorithm, emphasizing the modifications to the original non-Markovian Monte Carlo algorithm, which include incorporating particle number and the averages of adsorbed molecules.
+A machine learning (ML) algorithm is then introduced that predicts eigenstructures of systems that are larger than what is practical with the REWL algorithm.
+An outline of the SEAQT equation of motion is subsequently given as is the procedure for relating the SEAQT simulations to experimental parameters.
+This section concludes with a validation of the SEAQT model against experimental data for stable equilibrium adsorption and a discussion of the thermodynamic consistency of the SEAQT model.
+The next section, \textit{Non-equilibrium Solutions}, explores predicted adsorption kinetics under a range of non-equilibrium conditions and shows how the limiting stable equilibrium case in the SEAQT framework relates to classical adsorption isotherm models.
+The following section, \textit{pH Variation}, then explores how the variation of the solution pH affects the adsorption capacity.
+The last section offers some final conclusions.}